ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Introduction

-In this paper we present our analysis of eight deep-sky NIRCam observational programs: CEERS, DDT2756, GLASS-JWST, GO3990, JADES, NGDEEP, PRIMER and UNCOVER, from which we created a new set of photometric catalogs, mainly finalized to provide a consistent database for the study of the early phases of galaxy evolution in the high redshift Universe ($z\geq3$).
-The programs target six among the most well-known and studied areas of the sky, already observed with \textit{HST} and ground-based facilities \citep[in particular, the CANDELS and Frontier Fields campaigns, see][]{Grogin2011,Koekemoer2011,Lotz2014}, and subject of many ground-breaking studies in the past decades: (i) the GLASS-JWST, UNCOVER, DDT2756 and GO3990 programs cover the Abell 2744 cluster of galaxies, also known as Pandora's cluster, and its surrounding area.
-For simplicity, we will refer to this extended region as ABELL2744; (ii) the CEERS survey overlaps with the Extended Groth Strip (EGS) field \citep[][]{Davis2007}; (iii-iv) the PRIMER program covers two areas, one overlapping with the UKIDSS Ultra-deep Survey field \citep[UDS, ][]{Lawrence2007} and the other with the COSMOS field \citep[][]{Nayyeri2017}; (vi) JADES and NGDEEP overlap with the GOODS-North and ECDFS/GOODS-South regions \citep[][]{Giacconi2002,Giavalisco2004}.
-The total area observed by these programs is $\simeq$0.2 sq. degrees.
-While some catalogs for these observations are already available \citep[e.g.][]{Paris2023,Rieke2023,Weaver2024}, the aim of this new dataset is to provide a large, self-consistent database mainly aimed at the study of the high redshift Universe.
+In this paper, we present our analysis of eight deep-sky NIRCam observational programmes: CEERS, DDT2756, GLASS-JWST, GO3990, JADES, NGDEEP, PRIMER, and UNCOVER.
+We used these data to create a new set of photometric catalogues, mainly finalised to provide a consistent database for the study of the early phases of galaxy evolution in the high-redshift Universe ($z\geq3$).
+The programmes target six of the most well-known and studied areas of the sky, which have already been observed with \textrm{HST} and ground-based facilities \citep[in particular, the CANDELS and Frontier Fields campaigns; see][]{Grogin2011,Koekemoer2011,Lotz2017}, and have been subject of many ground-breaking studies in the past decades: (i) the GLASS-JWST, UNCOVER, DDT2756 and GO3990 programmes cover the Abell 2744 cluster of galaxies, also known as Pandora's cluster, and its surrounding area.
+For simplicity, we will refer to this extended region as ABELL2744; (ii) the CEERS survey overlaps with the Extended Groth Strip (EGS) field \citep[][]{Davis2007}; (iii-iv) the PRIMER programme covers two areas, one overlapping with the UKIDSS Ultra-deep Survey field \citep[UDS, ][]{Lawrence2007} and the other with the COSMOS field \citep[][]{Nayyeri2017}; (vi) JADES and NGDEEP overlap with the GOODS-North and ECDFS/GOODS-South regions \citep[][]{Giacconi2002,Giavalisco2004}.
+The total area observed by these programmes is $\simeq$0.2 sq. degrees.
+While some catalogues for these observations are already available \citep[e.g.][]{Paris2023,Rieke2023,Weaver2024}, the aim of this new dataset is to provide a large, self-consistent database mainly aimed at the study of the high-redshift Universe.
 Therefore, we mostly focused our attention on the detection of faint sources when choosing detection parameters.
-Unsurprisingly, this choice can lead to some degree of tension when comparing our results to other catalogs (see Sect. \ref{sec:valid}).
+Unsurprisingly, this choice can lead to some degree of tension when comparing our results to other catalogues (see Sect. \ref{sec:valid}).